 Chemo is the standard treatment when you don't have a gene change or high PD-L1.
 It uses drugs to kill cancer cells.
 Its side effects include hair loss, mouth sores, stomach upset, and more.

 There are several chemo drugs used for NSCLC.
 For the best results, your doctor gives you two at a time.
 If your body isn't strong enough for two, even one can be helpful.
 You usually get four to six cycles of chemo, each taking about 3 weeks.

 Once you're finished with treatment, you might keep taking what's called a maintenance drug.
 This is often another chemo medicine.
 Some research shows that this can slow the cancer down and help you live longer.

 Your doctor may also add in some other drugs along with your chemo meds:

-- For non-squamous NSCLC, you might also take pembrolizumab (Keytruda), the immunotherapy drug.
+- For NSCLC, you might also take pembrolizumab (Keytruda), the immunotherapy drug.
 Or you might get bevacizumab (Avastin), another targeted drug.
 If so, you may keep taking one of these as your maintenance drug.

 - For squamous NSCLC, your doctor might suggest the targeted therapy drug necitumumab (Portrazza).

 The brain, bones, and areas around the lungs are the most common places this cancer spreads.
 You'll get specific care based on where it ends up and what problems it causes.